 Those working in the game business understand there’s more than design, coding, artwork and audio.
-A variety of disciplines is now dedicated to maximizing the business and “usability” potential of games.
+A variety of disciplines are now dedicated to maximizing the business and “usability” potential of games.
 People are dedicated to game and business analysis, contributing to key decisions, working with designers to optimize the user experience (UX).
 The field of game user research (GUR) studies how players interact with games.
 Genre and complexity of games today are so broad, game maker’s today must know their audience, interpret data collected and listen to community feedback.

 In each game played, we as players consciously and subconsciously perform a mental checklist.
 It’s a process that determines if and to what degree we engage in a game.
 The level of engagement found in the majority of players ultimately determines a game’s popularity.

 My interest in game analysis began in arcades during the early 80’s.
 While waiting to play, I would often chat with other players.
 But I found it equally informative to quietly observe.
 I compared their learning curve to my own.
 Was learning intuitive, did difficulty ramp fairly, and was challenge and achievement rewarded?
 Being able to translate my observations into actionable items, helped me better understand the user experience.
 By being a voice of the player, I could enable teams to make games that would be played over and over again.

 The best of the classic games distinguished themselves by earning more quarters than others.
 A simple, yet honest barometer.
 They did so by commanding attention, engagement, and retention.

 Weekly “collection reports” (see later example) documented each game’s earnings.
 Like a mini App Annie they ranked games by a metric ($) time on location (weeks), this week vs. last week’s rank.
 Obviously, mobile games don’t charge for each play like an arcade game.
 But doing so would reveal very interesting data.
 You never truly know the demand or perceived value of a product until people have to pay each time they use it.